-Let’s start the year off right with a fitting winter milk: chestnut milk.
+Let’s start the autumn off right with a fitting seasonal milk: chestnut milk.
+It is a gluten-free milk very easy to please any palate.

 If you’re a fan of chestnuts, you absolutely need to try this milk.
 Not only is it delicious, but it’s also really wholesome.
 It contains a hefty amount of low GI carbohydrates, vitamin B, iron, potassium and fibre.
 It’s also gluten and dairy-free approved and low in calories, even.
 What more could you ask for?